jsdclxvi/Reforestation/README.md

-## I’m only familiar with 25 letters in the English language.
-I don’t know why.
+## My cat was just sick on the carpet, I don’t think it’s feline well.